Billy Butler (baseball): 2012

 On July 1, 2012, Butler was selected to his first All-Star Game as a reserve on the American League roster.
 No Royals player was selected by fan or player vote but American League All-Star Team manager Ron Washington made Butler one of his seven selections.
 At the time of his selection, Butler was hitting .297 with 16 home runs and 48 RBIs.
 He won the American League Player of the Week Award for the week ending on July 29.
 After the season, he was named a 2012 American League Silver Slugger DH and received the 2012 Edgar Martinez Outstanding Designated Hitter Award.

 2013

 On May 28, 2013, Butler got his 1,000th hit in the first inning, bringing in Alex Gordon against St. Louis Cardinals' rookie pitcher Tyler Lyons.
 He played in all 162 games, hit 15 home runs and drove in 82 runs while drawing a career high 79 walks.
 He had a slash line of .289/.374/.412.
 He grounded into 28 double plays, the most in the American League.

 2014

 Butler had one of the worst statistical years of his career in 2014, hitting only nine home runs with 66 RBI.
 His batting average, on base percentage, and slugging were all the lowest of his career.
-Leading into the World Series, Butler was batting .217 with 5 RBI in eight postseason contests.
+Leading into the World Series, which the Royals would lose in seven games to the San Francisco Giants, Butler was batting .217 with 5 RBI in eight postseason contests.
+In the World Series, Butler went 5-for-15 with a double, three RBIs and a walk, as well as scoring one of his team's only two runs in game seven.

 Following the season, the Royals declined Butler's club option, making him a free agent.